Bill Craver: Later life

-After his forced retirement from baseball, Craver became a police officer, along with fellow "criminal" Devlin.
-He began to receive military disability on July 1, 1892, as a result of time as a soldier, which would continue on to his widow, Catherine C. Craver.
+After his forced retirement from baseball, Craver became a police officer in 1886 in Troy, along with fellow "criminal" Devlin.
+He began to receive military disability on July 1, 1892, which would continue on to his widow, Catherine C. Craver.
 Craver died at the age of 57 of heart disease in his hometown of Troy, and is interred at Oakwood Cemetery.